jakemcc/jakemccrary.com/source/_posts/2014-12-07-effective-code-reviews-with-an-entirely-remote-team.markdown

 #### Step 2: Open the code review

-A few days (late Tuesday or early Wednesday) before the scheduled code review meeting we start the code review.
+A few days (typically late Tuesday or early Wednesday) before the Friday code review meeting we start the review.
 We do this by opening a [GitHub](https://github.com) pull request.
-To open a pull request lets you open pull request that lets you comment on every line of code being reviewed you take the following steps.
+The following steps will create a pull request where you can comment every line of code being reviewed.

-1. Create a branch.
+1. Create a local branch.
-1. Delete the code being reviewed.
+1. Delete the code being reviewed and commit locally.
 1. Push the branch to GitHub.
 1. Open a pull request.

-Those steps leave you with a pull request with the code being reviewed marked as deleted.
-This lets every line of code appear in the **Files changed** tab.
+These steps are necessary because GitHub pull requests only let you view code that has changed.
+This process marks every line as deleted causing every line to appear the _Files changed_ tab.

 Opening the pull request a few days before the end of week meeting provides a location for pre-meeting comments to be added.
-It lets code reviewers spend a couple days thinking about the code.
+This lets reviewers spend a couple days thinking about and commenting on the code.
 Comments on the pull request indicate a conversation should happen during the code review meeting.

 #### Step 3: The code review meeting